From time to time we have puppies available to guardian homes.

 How long does the guardian agreement last?

-Our guardian dogs have a maximum of three litters.
+Our guardian girls have a maximum of three litters.
 Females retire from breeding at approximately 4 years old.
-Males at 6 years old.
+Males retire from stud services at 6 years old.

 What happens when the dog is pregnant?